That is the advice you get from almost everyone, especially online.

 Plus, once you have done all this work, you know you can title it whenever you want – without encountering unexpected problems.

 How To Buy ROP – Without All That Work

-I don’t recommend buying, from an expat or Panamanian who has not done all the investigatory legwork I describe above.
+I don’t recommend buying from anyone, expat or Panamanian, who has not done all the investigatory legwork I describe above.
 That is, unless you are willing to do all that legwork yourself – before you buy.